Internship-BVoc/Amazon-User-Review-Analysis-with-UI/UI/readme.md

-This is the most amamzing part of the research, to create a webpage and connect it to backend.
+#### This is the most amamzing part of the research, to create a webpage and connect it to backend.

+we chose to create a UI because, in today's world every one is more into easily thing not into how it is done.

 To do so a main.html was provided in the templates directory.